datacommonsorg/data/docs/representing_statistics.md

-Semantically, the `StatisticalVariable` is modeled as a measure ("median age") on a set of things of a certain type ("people") that satisfy some set of constraints ("of female gender").
-Correspondingly, `StatisticalVariable` types have the following required properties:
+Semantically, the `StatisticalVariable` is modeled as a measure ("median age") on a set of things of a certain type ("people") that satisfy some set of constraints ("gender is female").
+Correspondingly, `StatisticalVariable` types have the following properties:

 - `populationType`: specifies the type of thing being measured (here, `Person`)
 - `measuredProperty`: specifies the property being measured.
 This property is of